brawaru/Brawaru/SUPPORT.md

 # Support Brawaru

-If I helped you our your project, or you just appreciate my work, please consider supporting me financially (if you can, of course), it really would help these days.
+If I helped you or your project, or you just appreciate my work, please consider supporting me financially (if you can, of course), it would really help these days.
 Depending on your location, you can do it through [Boosty][boosty] (worldwide) or [Yoomoney][yoomoney] (in Russia).